pingcap/docs/op-guide/binary-deployment.md

 ## Multiple Nodes Cluster Deployment

-For production environment, multiple nodes cluster deployment is recommended.
+For the production environment, multiple nodes cluster deployment is recommended.
 Before you begin, see [Software and Hardware Requirements](recommendation.md).

 Assuming that you have six nodes, you can deploy 3 PD instances, 3 TiKV instances, and 1 TiDB instance.
 See the following table for details: